Frequently asked questions

-Shareholders must be at least 16 years old.
-You have the option of holding shares on behalf of someone who is under 16, which is set out in the application form.
+Yes! – you have the option of holding shares on behalf of someone who is under 16, which is set out in the application form.

 - payments into a sinking fund for replacement of the inverters

-- fund low-carbon community projects (see below)
+- funding other low-carbon community projects

 What happens if there is damage to the solar panels?